SarthakBansal28062004/Python/README.md

 Repository Structure 🕋
-- Navigate the Basic folder to find notes and examples.
+- Navigate the Notes folder to find notes and examples.
 - Navigate the Practice folder to find the practice questions.
 - Navigate the Projects folder to find mini-projects.